jitendrakumar006/Weather-App/README.md

 # 🌦️ Weather App

-A simple Weather Application built using Python with a graphical user interface created using Tkinter.
-This app allows users to check the current weather of any city using the OpenWeather API.
+A simple Weather Application built using Python with a graphical user interface created using Tkinter This app allows users to check the current weather of any city using the OpenWeather API.

 ## 🚀 Features of project